-We collect and analyse data on the financial viability of local government which is used when campaigning for improved funding for the sector.
+We collected and analysed data on the financial viability of local government which is used when campaigning for improved funding for the sector.

-Our analysis has shown that around 12 Victorian councils face financial difficulty due to cost pressures.
+Our analysis showed that around 12 Victorian councils face financial difficulty due to cost pressures.

 Similarly, a PricewaterhouseCoopers report (PDF - 148.34KB) reviewing the financial performance of local government nationally found that:

 - up to 30 per cent of Australia’s councils face viability issues

 - financial risks are typically caused by a failure to renew and maintain ageing infrastructure

 - access to a new pool of funding to support community infrastructure is warranted

 - the escalation of Commonwealth financial assistance grants should be increased.

 Other levels of government seek to shift service responsibility onto local government without a commensurate level of funding support.
 This puts an enormous strain on local government finances.

 To ensure long-term sustainability for local government there must be a more equitable distribution of taxation among all levels of government through accessing improved funding arrangements.